Hoembi/ASR-Analysis/README.md

     -  plots with posterior probability per reside as well as histogram of posterior probabilites
     -  file with all posterior probabilities, one per line (can be used to plot posterior probabilites on structure)

 3. Use the generated full length sequence and determine which areas to cut (based on child and parent cladse).
-Store positions to cut in the following format:  per line two numbers separated by comma.
-The left number is included and right number exluded from trim (e.g. 1,50 will cut residue 1 through 49)
+Store positions to cut in the following format:  per line two numbers separated by comma defining the stretch to be trimmed (e.g. 1,20 will cut residues from 1 to 20 and the resulting sequence will start at residue 21)

 4. Re-run script, this time specifying the file with the positions to be trimmed:
     ```
     ./asr-pipeline_paml.py -r <rst_file>  -n <node_number> -a <alignment_length> -c <file_with_pos_to_cut>
     ```
-    This will generate six files:
+    This will generate seven files:
     - full length fasta sequence
     - the trimmed fasta sequence
+    - the sequence file with removed positons replaced with "-" so that easy double checking of the alignment can be done
     - plots with posterior probability per reside as well as histogram of posterior probabilites for full length
     - file with all posterior probabilities, one per line (can be used to plot posterior probabilites on structure) for full length trimmed fasta sequence
     - plots with posterior probability per residue as well as histogram of posterior probabilities for trimmed sequence